Who can see my posts and replies in Mastodon? How do I choose post visibility settings? How do I send DMs in Mastodon?

 What if I see an offensive post, hashtag or link trending?

-I am a server admin, how do I screen trending posts/tags/links?
+I am a server admin, how do I adjust my server’s trends settings?
+And how do I moderate trending posts/tags/links?

 What is the News section in Explore?